Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Integrations.md

 Give credentials only the permissions required by the workflow. **Delete the file** source mode needs delete permission as well as read access.
 Output destinations need write access.

 S3 Object Lock requires a bucket configured to support it.
 If using the connection's advanced/API options, set `objectLockMode` (`GOVERNANCE` or `COMPLIANCE`) and `retentionDays` together.
-This is separate from the availability of a Retention template.

 ## External API and vendor operations